sudeeprp/default-coding/automate.md

 This habit is about automating, even when we don't know how many times we would repeat something.

-Example: A content management system's output is a html 'home-page', putting together several pieces of the company's information.
+Example: A content management system's output is a HTML 'home-page', putting together several pieces of the company's information.

-A check to see if the content is updated (which is automatable) gets combined with the validation of usability
+A check to see if the content is updated (which can be automated) gets combined with the validation of usability
 (which is hard-to-automate).